Zwiada1706/-KanBan-Project/README.md

 * I will be using the GitFlow branching strategy

 * My branching strategy aims to:
--Enhance productivity by ensuring proper coordination among developers -Enable parallel development
+- Enhance productivity by ensuring proper coordination among developers
+- Enable parallel development
--Help organize a series of planned, structured releases -Map a clear path when making changes to software through to production
+- Help organize a series of planned, structured releases
+- Map a clear path when making changes to software through to production

 * This branching strategy consists of the following branches:

--Master
--Develop
+- Master
+- Develop